Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Results

-While the existence of \chk is apparent, a potential criticism is that these samples could merely reflect noise stemming from the natural correlation between uncertainty and hallucinations, rather than constituting a distinct and consistent subset.
-To address this, we evaluate the similarity of \chk examples across two distinct contexts: the Alice-Bob and Child settings.
+While the existence of \chk examples is apparent, a potential criticism is that these samples could merely reflect noise stemming from the natural correlation between uncertainty and hallucinations, rather than constituting a distinct and consistent subset.
+To address this, we evaluate the similarity of \chk examples across any two of our prompt variants.

 Hallucination and non-hallucination classifications differ significantly between these settings, with overall Jaccard similarity between their hallucinations ranging from 30\% to 50\%.
-Thus, finding consistent \chk samples across these diverse settings will suggest they are not artifacts of the uncertainty-hallucination correlation but instead represent a robust phenomenon.
+Thus, finding consistent \chk examples across these diverse settings will suggest they are not artifacts of the uncertainty-hallucination correlation but instead represent a robust phenomenon.

-We quantify this consistency using the Jaccard similarity of \chk across settings and validate its uniqueness with a permutation test on $10$K randomly sampled subsets of hallucination samples of equivalent size.
-The results confirm that \chk similarity between context settings exceeds random expectations, as can be seen in Table \ref{tab:jaccard}, using probabilities, semantic entropy, and probability difference certainty metrics.
-Appendix \ref{sec:appendix-Jaccard Similarity Additional Results} provides additional analyses, including results for only shared hallucination examples between the settings that further demonstrate the uniqueness of \chk.
+We quantify this consistency using the Jaccard similarity of \chk examples across settings and validate its uniqueness with a permutation test on $10$K randomly sampled subsets of hallucination samples of equivalent size.\footnote{We ran this for any two settings and report the mean.} The results confirm that \chk examples similarity between context settings exceeds random expectations, as shown in Table \ref{tab:jaccard}, using semantic entropy and probability metrics.
+Appendix \ref{sec:appendix-Jaccard Similarity Additional Results} provides additional analyses, including results for TriviaQA and for only shared hallucination examples between the settings that further demonstrate the uniqueness of \chk.